-Unfortunately, Remote Desktop can be exploited by hackers to gain control of remote systems and install malware or steal personal information.
-It’s a good idea to keep the feature turned off unless you actively need it — and it is not enabled by default.
-Once enabled, however, it’s easy to disable it.
+Unfortunately, hackers can exploit Remote Desktop to gain control of remote systems and install malware or steal personal information.
+It’s a good idea to keep the remote access feature turned off unless you actively need it.
+By default, the feature is disabled.
+Once enabled, however, it’s easy to disable it again.

 Windows 10 ships with Remote Desktop, so you do not need to have explicitly installed it.
-Once installed and set up, disabling it is similar to previous versions of Windows, but you can use the Cortana search box:
+Once installed and set up, disabling it is similar to previous versions of Windows.
+But now you can use the Cortana search box.

-- Enter “remote settings” into the Cortana search box and select “Allow remote access to your computer”.
-This seems counter-intuitive, but this opens the Control panel dialog for Remote System Properties.
+Select “Allow remote access to your computer”.
+This may seem counter-intuitive, but this opens the Control panel dialog for Remote System Properties.